 University of Glasgow

-The University of Glasgow Counselling Service supports students to manage their mental health and wellbeing, developing strategies that will help them successfully complete their course of study.
-Initial consultations can be booked here.
+The University of Glasgow Counselling & Wellbeing Service provides a range of support to help students manage their mental health and build strategies that will help them successfully complete their course of study.

 What other support is available?